mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 **Katagiri Roshi:** That’s a good [goal] for you: think about it.
 That’s a big “homework assignment.” *[He laughs.]* [A big assignment] which you can think [of] your whole life.

 Well, actually, briefly speaking – if you want to reach the other shore, let’s take one step, huh? *Shikantaza*, okay?
-Just take one step. *[He snaps his fingers.]* That’s a very simple practice: let’s take one step. *[There is a loud sound of an engine as a vehicle accelerates and passes by.]* But within this one step, the other shore, *go* and gassho are included simultaneously.
+Just take one step. *[He snaps his fingers.]* That’s a very simple practice: let’s take one step. *[There is a loud sound of an engine as a vehicle accelerates and passes by.]* But within this one step, the other shore, *go* and *gassho* are included simultaneously.
 This is the one step.
 That is shikantaza.

-So, there are many ways to take one step.
+There are many ways to take one step.
 Everyone is different and takes one step in a different way, don’t you think so?
 Everyone takes even one step in a different way.
 Somebody takes one step and immediately stumbles; somebody enjoys it very much; somebody always suffers; and somebody has sadness and is pensive... lots of types of one step.

 So, how to take one step in the *best* way?
 That is [the practice].
 I don’t know.
 But we know we can do one step.

 Can you see the difference?
 If you aim at just one step, or if you aim at this shore in the long life, in the time process.
 From this shore to the other shore, we see this.
 And then, if you focus on just the goal, and the main purpose of life is to reach this goal, the lifestyle becomes different.
 Do you understand?
 It becomes different because you want this goal, and in order to reach this goal, you have to struggle for life.
 Creating many things, trying to do many things, and [having] successes, failures, and many things.
-And then you reach the goal, and immediately you have to start to do something again, in order to reach the new goal.
+And then you reach the goal, and immediately you have to start to do something again in order to reach the new goal.
 So always there is a struggle.
 While you have *struggling for*, it’s a distraction.
 This is very common, [the] dualistic world.

 So in modern civilization, we can have a better life.
 The better life we aim at is sort of a goal.
 But it’s not a goal, already it’s still suffering.
 We suffer from the goal [we have reached].
 So still struggling [is] there.
 That is [really] distraction.